mcer12/Hugo-ESP8266/README.md

 ![alt text](https://raw.githubusercontent.com/mcer12/Hugo-ESP8266/master/Images/ide_settings.png)

 ### B) Arduino OTA
-NOTE: For OTA, you need to first set your wifi credentials in Hugh's config portal.
+NOTE: For OTA, you need to first set your wifi credentials in Hugo's config portal.
 1) If you have Arduino IDE open, close it.
 2) Push buttons 1 and 3 at the same time and hold them until the led starts blinking fast and release.
 OTA will now be available for 5 minutes.
 3) Open arduino IDE and in available ports list there should be your remote.